qutech/QuMADA/README.md

-# qtools
+# QuMADA
 Interfaces and measurement scripts for usage with QCoDeS.

 ## Installation

-First, clone the current version of qtools from gitlab
+First, clone the current version of QuMADA from gitlab

 ```
-git clone git@git-ce.rwth-aachen.de:qutech/lab_software/qtools.git qtools
+git clone git@git-ce.rwth-aachen.de:qutech/lab_software/qumada.git qumada
-cd qtools
+cd qumada
 ```

 ### Setup virtual environment

-Installation of qtools should be done in a virtual environment.
+Installation of QuMADA should be done in a virtual environment.
 There are several methods of creating a virtual environment, python's native being *venv*:

 On *windows*, run